 The Fruit Seller

-Still about foods, in touristy areas, you will meet some men selling fruits with ling bamboo poles on their back.
-They sell tropical fruits like custard apples, mangosteen and so on.
+Still about food, in touristy areas, you will encounter people selling fruits with long bamboo poles on their back.
+They are selling tropical fruits like apples, mangosteen and so on.

 They will also offer a photo opportunity.
-You might think it’s free but after the photo is taken, they will ask you some money.
+You might think it is free but after the photo is taken, they will ask you for some money.
 Simply say no when these fruit sellers or any locals offer a photo.

-Who are not interested in having body massage after an exhausting day of city exploration?
-But, you have to be careful when being offered body massage in Vietnam, especially in Hanoi.
+Who are not interested in having a body massage after an exhausting day of city exploration?
+But, you have to be careful when being offered a body massage in Vietnam, especially in Hanoi.

 And that’s it for now!
-I’d love to know if this guide on the Scams in Vietnam has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if this guide on the scams in Vietnam – what to watch out for in Vietnam has helped you.
+Let me know if you have any questions and let me know there is more to add.